BusangM/Windows-Based-Library-System/README.md

-# todo
+# Windows Based Library System

-This is my TODO app, refining my knowledge on state management
+This project is an attempt to build a windows based system using the Qt framework